IPv6 addresses weird? It's v4 that's crazy

 lucb1e.com

-Another post tagged 'networking': MAC-address analysis
+Another post tagged 'networking': FTP PORT command

 Look for more posts tagged networking.